 The 2020 fantasy Football season was a bit different than years before.
 We decided that continuing the tradition of fantasy football was a fantastic way to get everyone feeling connected to one another even though we were going through such unprecedented times.
 Although the team wasn't fully in the office, we had more employees than ever before and enough participants for two 8 team leagues!
 The 2020 fantasy Football League champions were Nikki Martus & Matt Wilson with their team Nobody Eats and Joe Pace & Kyle Montgomery with their team Bobby Bectar.

 2021 Fantasy Football League

-This current fantasy Football League is our biggest yet, with two 10 team leagues!
-This year, we pulled out all the stops with a company-wide draft in our state-of-the-art game room.
+The 2021 Fantasy season upped the ante with two 10 team leagues!
+We pulled out all the stops with a company-wide draft in our state-of-the-art game room.
 With tons of Detroit-style pizza consumed, auto-drafting kept to a minimum, and team names carefully thought out, the event was a total success.
 It allowed every Cannatron department to intermingle and get to know each other.

 With two leages comes two winners!
 Kyle Montgomery is a back-to-back champion along with Miranda Jones on Kyle's Nice Team.
 Marie Mushro of Big Money Grip came in clutch for leage #2.
 Both teams won $500 payouts, their own trophy, plus their names added to the big Cannatron Fantasy trophy.

 2022 Fantasy Season